Accounting for shared covariates in semi-parametric Bayesian additive regression trees: Semi-parametric BART

 \section{Semi-parametric BART}

 The BART model above does not provide an easy way to quantify the effects of covariates on the response as in regression models, which is often the main goal in many applications.
 The semi-parametric BART framework aims to overcome this by adding a parametric linear component to the additive ensemble of non-parametric trees.
-We note that linear predictors and BART have also been previously combined by \cite{prado2021bayesian}, albeit in a different way.
+We note that linear predictors and BART have also been previously combined by \citet{prado2021bayesian}, albeit in a different way.
 There, linear predictors are used at the terminal node level of each tree, with a focus more on prediction accuracy than interpretability.
-In this Section, we first revise briefly the SSP-BART of \cite{zeldow2019semiparametric} in Section \ref{SSP_BART_sec} and then outline in detail our proposed extensions in the form of CSP-BART in Sections \ref{CSP_BART_sec} and \ref{random_effect_sec}.
+In this Section, we first revise briefly the SSP-BART of \citet{zeldow2019semiparametric} in Section \ref{SSP_BART_sec}, then outline in detail our proposed extensions in the form of CSP-BART in Section \ref{CSP_BART_sec}, and finally further extend CSP-BART in Section \ref{random_effect_sec} to also allow random effects in the parametric component as per \citet{dorie2022stan}.